Lynn, Massachusetts: 20th century

 In the early 1900s, the Metropolitan District Commission acquired several coastal properties in Lynn and Nahant, in order to create Lynn Shore and Nahant Beach Reservations, and to construct adjoining Lynn Shore Drive.
 When it opened to the public in 1910, Lynn Shore Drive catalyzed new development along Lynn's coastline, yielding many of the early 20th century structures that constitute a majority of the contributing resources found in the National Register-listed Diamond Historic District.

+On January 20, 1942, a fire swept through the Melvin Hall Apartments on Spring Street, resulting in the deaths of 13 occupants.

+In 1970, Massachusetts authorized rent control in municipalities with more than 50,000 residents.
+Voters in Lynn, Somerville, Brookline, and Cambridge subsequently adopted rent control.
+Voters in Lynn approved a measure to continue rent control measures, which had been in place since February 1972, on November 7, 1972, by a 22,229 to 15,568 margin.
+On June 4, 1974, the city council, led by mayor David L. Phillips, voted 7–4 in favor of abolishing the existing rent control measures, replacing them with a "Rent Grievance and Elderly Assistance Board."

 During the late 1970s and early 1980s, Lynn suffered several large fires.
 On November 28, 1981, a devastating inferno engulfed several former shoe factories, located at Broad and Washington Streets.
 Seventeen downtown buildings were destroyed in less than twelve hours, with property losses estimated to be totaling at least $35,000,000.
 At least 18 businesses were affected, resulting in the estimated loss of 1,500 jobs.
 The Lynn campus of the North Shore Community College, planning for which was already underway at the time of the fire, now occupies much of the burned area.

-A reputation for crime and vice gave rise to a taunting rhyme about Lynn which became popular throughout Eastern Massachusetts: "Lynn, Lynn, the city of sin, you'll never come out the way you went in, what looks like gold is really tin, the girls say 'no' but they'll give in, Lynn, Lynn, the city of sin."
-Another variation was "Lynn, Lynn the city of sin: if you ain't bad, you can't get in!"
+Some data suggest a reputation for crime and vice in Lynn.

 In order to counter its reputation as "the city of sin", Lynn launched a "City Of Firsts" advertising campaign in the early 1990s, which promoted Lynn as having: